by Josh Jacobson

 So what about Next Stage?
 Since we promote the forming of values and guiding principles with nonprofit organizations, shouldn’t we “walk the walk” ourselves?

 Absolutely we should.
-The following are Next Stage’s values and guiding principles informed by nearly six years and over 120 nonprofit engagements in the Carolinas and activated everyday by our team of social do-gooders:
+The following six statements are Next Stage’s values and guiding principles, informed by nearly six years and over 120 nonprofit engagements in the Carolinas and activated everyday by our team of social do-gooders: